-Beneficial uses are presented for inland surface waters in Table 2-1.
+Beneficial uses are presented for inland surface waters, enclosed bays, and estuaries in Table 2-1.
 Beneficial uses for inland surface waters are arranged by hydrologic unit.
 A map of the hydrologic units is shown in Figure 2-1, and a table of hydrologic units is shown in Table 2-3.
 Beneficial uses are regarded as existing whether the waterbody is perennial or ephemeral, or the flow is intermittent or continuous.
-Beneficial uses of coastal waters are shown in Table 2-2.
+The Ocean Plan establishes beneficial uses for Pacific Ocean waters adjacent to the California Coast outside of enclosed bays, estuaries, and coastal lagoons, and extending three nautical miles into the Pacific Ocean from the line of mean lower low water marking the seaward limits of inland waters and three nautical miles from the line of mean lower low water on the mainland and each offshore island (CWC section 13200).
+Beneficial uses of ocean waters are shown in Table 2-2.

-Surface water bodies within the Region that do not have beneficial uses designated for them in Table 2-1 are assigned the following designations:
+Surface waterbodies within the Central Coast region that do not have beneficial uses designated for them in Table 2-1 are assigned the following designations:

 Municipal and Domestic Water Supply